-Giants' superstar Willie Mays ties a major league mark by hitting three triples in an 8-6 victory over the Philadelphia.
-The third three-bagger of the game in the eleventh inning for the ĎSay Hey Kidí, who collects 5 hits in 6 at-bats, leads to the eventual go-ahead run in the Connie Mack Stadium contest.
+Willie Mays, who collects 5 hits in 6 at-bats, ties a major league mark by hitting three triples in the Giants' 8-6 victory over Philadelphia.
+The ĎSay Hey Kidís eleventh inning three-bagger leads to the eventual go-ahead run in the Connie Mack Stadium contest.

 Inspired by their fans, the Mets hold the first of many Banner Days.
 The Polo Grounds event gives the 'New Breed' an opportunity to display their creative ideas with signs, including some with a negative tone, with an on the field parade between games of a doubleheader against the Colt .45s.

-At the spacious Astrodome, Jimmy Wynn becomes the first Astro to hit three homers in one game.
-The 'Toy Cannon's' performance isn't enough as the Braves beat Houston, 9-8.
+Jimmy Wynn becomes the first Astros player to hit three homers in one game.
+The 'Toy Cannon's' performance isn't enough when Atlanta beats Houston, 9-8 at the spacious Astrodome.

 Cardinal hurler Steve Carlton fans nineteen batters, including three in the final frame, to establish a new major league mark for strikeouts for a nine-inning game.
 Lefty's performance is spoiled when Ron Swoboda's pair of two-run homers proves to be the difference in the Redbirds' 4-3 loss to the Mets at Busch Stadium.

-In just his second major-league start, Cubs rookie Burt Hooton ties a franchise record for a nine-inning game when he strikes out 15 batters, going the distance in the team's 3-2 victory over the Mets at Shea Stadium.
+In just his second major-league start, Cubs rookie Burt Hooton ties a franchise record for a nine-inning game when he strikes out 15 batters, going the distance in the team's 3-2 victory over New York at Shea Stadium.
 The 21 year-old right-hander matches the mark established by Dick Drott against Milwaukee in 1957.